-The Joint Council Committee on South Florida Management Issues (Joint Council Committee) was formed in response to a South Atlantic Fishery Management Council (South Atlantic Council) motion in June 2011.
-The group was first convened in January of 2014 to begin discussing management needs of south Florida species, which casually refers to those areas adjacent to the Floridian peninsula and south of 28° North latitude.
-There were several recommendations from the Joint Council Committee that were considered by the Joint Council Committee in July 2014, where revised recommendations were proffered and are reflected in this document.
-Prior to the Joint Council Committee meetings, the Florida Fish and Wildlife Commission (FL FWC) held a series of South Florida workshops in August of 2013.
-The results of these workshops were discussed at the January 2014 Joint Council Committee meeting and the full summaries are in Appendix A.
+The Joint Council Committee was formed in response to a South Atlantic Fishery Management Council (South Atlantic Council) motion in June 2011 and the Gulf of Mexico Fishery Management Council (Gulf Council) agreeing to work together on this effort.
+The group was first convened in January of 2014 to begin discussing management needs of south Florida species, which refers to those areas adjacent to the Floridian peninsula and primarily south of 28° North latitude.
+The actions and alternatives currently considered in this document are recommendations from the Joint Council Committee.
+The Joint Council Committee has meet three times and over the course of these meetings several actions and alternatives have been moved to the considered, but rejected section (Appendix A).
+The Gulf and South Atlantic Councils have only reviewed and made recommendations regarding this document during their respective March 2015 meetings.